James Blessington

 James Blessington (28 February 1874 – 18 April 1939) was a Scottish football player (an inside right) and manager.

 Playing career

 Club

 Born in Linlithgow, West Lothian, Blessington began his playing career with several Edinburgh sides, including Hibernian (then temporarily known as Leith Hibernians) and Leith Athletic, before moving to Glasgow to join Celtic in 1892.
 He spent six seasons at Celtic Park, earning three Scottish Football League titles (1892–93, 1893–94 and 1895–96).

 He moved to England in 1898, spending short periods with Preston North End, Derby County, Bristol City followed by three years at Luton Town and his longest spell at Leicester Fosse between 1903 and 1909.

 International

-Blessington was capped four times by the Scottish national team between 1894 and 1896 during his time with Celtic.
+Blessington was capped four times by the Scotland national team between 1894 and 1896 during his time with Celtic.
 He also made six appearances for the Scottish League representative side, scoring one goal.

 Managerial career and later life

 Between 1907 and 1909 Blessington acted as player-manager of Leicester Fosse (though he played only very occasionally), becoming that club's first manager, and was in charge for a total of 84 games.

 He then moved to Ireland, where he helped coach Belfast Celtic and also assisted the Irish Amateur Athletic Association as a handicapper.
 He later moved to Newton Abbot in Devon, where he ran a pub.